Nicola Sturgeon to stand down from Holyrood next year

 Former Scottish first minister Nicola Sturgeon has announced she will not seek re-election to Holyrood next year.

-Ms Sturgeon – who represents the Glasgow Southside constituency – made the announcement on Instagram on Wednesday.
+Ms Sturgeon – who represents the Glasgow Southside constituency – made the announcement on Wednesday, saying that the decision was “far from easy”.

-In a letter to local SNP members, she said: “I am writing to let you know that I have decided not to seek re-election to the Scottish Parliament next year.
+It comes after reports last month that the former SNP leader had been given the green light by the party to stand as a candidate, despite an ongoing police investigation.

+Ms Sturgeon was arrested in 2023 in relation to Operation Branchform, a police investigation into the SNP’s finances, and was subsequently released without charge pending further investigation.

 “To SNP members across the country: I may be leaving Parliament, but I will be by your side every step of the way as we complete our journey to independence.”